 Best Overall: OXO Good Grips Cold Brew Coffee Maker

 The OXO Cold Brew Coffee Maker is the option most people will enjoy, due to its quality and simplicity.
-This 32-ounce countertop coffee maker weighs 2.5 pounds and measures 9.5 x 9.5 x 14.7 inches, so it's compact enough to store away for the winter.
+This 32-ounce countertop coffee maker translates to 12–14 cups of cold brew, and it's compact enough to store away for the winter.
 It's made of heat-resistant borosilicate glass with a stainless steel filter and silicone gasket.

-Best Budget: Primula Burke Cold Brew Coffee Maker
+Best Budget: Primula Burke 1.6-Quart Cold Brew Coffee Maker

 While the Primula Burke Cold Brew Coffee Maker is affordable, it rivals cold-brew coffee makers that cost double (or even triple) its price.
-This little coffee maker, which measures 6.9 x 4.7 x 7.7 inches and only weighs 1.75 pounds, is made with heat-resistant borosilicate glass, with a silicone lid, and has a capacity of 6 cups.
+This little coffee maker is made with heat-resistant borosilicate glass, with a silicone lid, and has a capacity of 6 cups.

 This cold-brew coffee maker uses pot-style brewing, where a basket of grounds is immersed in a brew pot.
 The mesh filter captures nearly all of the sediment for a smooth brew.
 The bottom of the filter unscrews so you can dump the grounds for easy cleanup, and both the filter and carafe are dishwasher safe.
 The biggest drawback?
 Brew time is 24 hours, so you need to plan ahead.